U.S. Relations With Nepal

 U.S. Assistance to Nepal

 To improve Nepal’s economic situation, the MCC signed, in 2017, a $500 million Compact with Nepal to expand Nepal’s electricity transmission infrastructure and improve its road maintenance regime.
 The Nepali government has committed another $130 million for a program total of $630 million.
 The Compact will build 300 kilometers (km) of high-voltage electric transmission lines, three substations, perform enhanced road maintenance on 305 km of strategic highways, and provide technical assistance to the national electric utility, the new electricity regulator, and the Department of Roads.
-The Compact is currently in the preparation phase with a goal of entering into force by the end of FY 2019.

 Bilateral Economic Relations